chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 This project helps Artificial Intelligence (AI) assistants, like Microsoft Copilot, answer questions using official data from the UK Parliament.
 It acts as a bridge, allowing the AI to access up-to-date, reliable information directly from the source.

-## System Prompt
+## 🔥 ESSENTIAL: System Prompt (Required for Best Results!)

-For the best results, start a new conversation and use the following system prompt before asking questions about Parliament.
+**IMPORTANT**: You MUST use the starting system prompt when starting a new conversation.
+This is critical for accurate responses.

+The easiest way to do this is to start all new conversations with the prompt  "Hello Parliament".

+Or you can copy and past the following instead :

 ```plaintext
 You are a helpful assistant that answers questions using only data from UK Parliament MCP servers.